dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 {{< /notice >}}

 Sometimes the resulting ONNX file becomes unnecessarily complicated.
-We can simplify the converted ONNX model using a tool like `onnxsim`.
+We can simplify the converted ONNX model using a tool like [`onnx-simplifier`](https://github.com/daquexian/onnx-simplifier).

 {{< notice note >}}
 This is not strictly necessary, but it may help reduce the size of the model and improve inference speed.
 {{< /notice >}}

-Install `onnxsim`
+Let's start by installing `onnx-simplifier`.

 ```bash
 pip install onnxsim
 ```

-Run the following command to simplify the ONNX model.
+Run the following CLI command to simplify the ONNX model by specifying the input and output file names.

 ```bash
 onnxsim convnextv2_base.fcmae_ft_in22k_in1k.onnx \
         convnextv2_base.fcmae_ft_in22k_in1k_simplified.onnx
 ```

-This will create a new file `convnextv2_base.fcmae_ft_in22k_in1k_simplified.onnx`.

 The output will show the difference between the original and simplified model.

-{{< figure_resizing src="onnxsim.png" caption="Simplifying the ONNX model." >}}
+{{< figure_resizing src="onnxsim.png" width="500" align="center" caption="The difference between the original and simplified model." >}}

+Looks like the simplified model has fewer `Constant` and `Mul` operations but the model size remains the same.
+The result is a new file `convnextv2_base.fcmae_ft_in22k_in1k_simplified.onnx`.

 To run an inference in ONNX, install `onnxruntime`: